20 Best Things to Do in Juneau, AK

 The thrilling six-minute-long ride in the tram car would let you enjoy breathtaking visuals of the Gastineau Channel, Juneau city, and the beautiful Douglas Island from your high vantage point.

-The trail is a pleasure to traverse.
-You end up at the interesting visitor center at the end of your journey.
+You'll end up at the interesting visitor center at the end of your Goldbelt Tram journey.

 You can feast your eyes upon the many exhibits there that also enlighten you about nature and wildlife in this region in an interactive and engaging way.

 Next, attempt the hike along the trail to the majestic Gastineau Peak.

 The views along the hike are beautiful, but when you look at the vast surroundings from the summit, you will be spellbound by the panoramic visuals.

 Admire the Exhibits at the Last Chance Mining Museum